How to Become a Social Media Influencer: 6 Easy Steps to Followby: Dustin Hawley | Thursday January 3, 2019

 Keep in mind, being genuine is the key element in producing authentic engagement.
 Because that will be easily seen through by your viewers if, in fact, your content feels disingenuous.
 You should instead share your personal stories in a way that your audience finds interesting yet authentic.
 This will endear you to your viewers and in turn, hopefully, lead to follower growth.

 4. Create Appealing Content

 This element is a pre-requisite of sorts to becoming an Instagram influencer.
 Without appealing content, you are just another occupant on the platform.
-Each and every one of your photos needs be visually-appealing, but also align with your theme or niche.
+Each and every one of your photos need to be visually-appealing but also align with your theme or niche.
 What this translates to is that all of your photos in the feed should look good next to one another, and fit a similar aesthetic.